 Surfers radiate good health.
 And it’s not just because of their nice tan.
 They take good care of their bodies, from what they eat to how they exercise.
-Eating well plays a vital role in surfing and any other sport.
-It also helps you feel and look good in everyday life.
+Eating well plays a vital role in surfing, just like in any other sport.
+It also helps you to feel and look good in everyday life.
 If you want to have the energy for long surfing sessions and would like to surf the next day too, then your body needs to recover.

-No, this article does not reveal some miraculous weight-loss method, nor does it aim at throwing you into the complicated world of macronutrients, food timing and counting calories.
-It is simply meant as an introduction to surf nutrition and to show you why and when you need to fuel with high-quality nutrients.
+No, this article does not reveal some miraculous weight-loss method, nor does it aim at throwing you into the complicated world of macronutrients, food timing, and counting calories.
+It is simply meant as an introduction to surf nutrition and to show you how and when to fuel with high-quality nutrients.

 Eat real food